Latest Posts

 What are current threats to your region’s habitats?
 What are priority conservation actions where you live?
 These are essential for getting aligned correctly as individuals and making better decisions.

-People and societies must change behaviorally in leaps and bounds in response to complex climate crises, but we require mentality-shifting frameworks and habits in order to do so.
+People and societies must change behaviorally in leaps and bounds in response to complex climate crises, but first we require subtle, mentality-shifting frameworks, holistic approaches and habits in order to do so.

 Perhaps now we can imagine ourselves in a new light as we access new layers of meaning in our biomes.
 As professor and author Karen Bakker recently noted in The Guardian: “with the help of artificial intelligence (AI), researchers are now decoding complex communication in other species.”